 So if your car is older or has a ton of kms on the odometer, then you should go with trading in.
 Otherwise we highly recommend opting for an instant offer from carsales.
 For the busy person with no interest in losing their weekends, it’s a no-brainer.
 The instant offer is the hands-down winner when it comes to selling your car quickly, without fuss, and for a reasonable price.

-Oh and by the way, if you’re on the lookout for a new car, make sure to read our article on dealer finance vs. car loans.
+Oh and by the way, if you’re on the lookout for a new car, speak to our new car specialists over at carconnect and make sure to read our article on dealer finance vs. car loans.
 And if you’ve got any questions, drop us a line or give us a call on 1300 787 288.